 What is a Tummy Tuck?

-Generally, patients need between three to six weeks to recover but complete healing can take longer.
-Most patients that undergo this procedure must spend several days in bed, even if they do not return home the same day as their surgery.
-Compression garment and drainage tubes will be present after surgery.
+Compression garments and drainage tubes will be present after surgery.
 Do not remove any garments or drains until advised or removed by your doctor.
 Sutures or stitches will be removed after about one to two weeks in your follow-up visit.
 During one of these visits, some pictures might need to be taken to compare the tummy tucks before and after effect.

-Who is the best candidate for Tummy Tuck Fort Lauderdale?
+Who is the Best Candidate for a Tummy Tuck in Miami?

 How much is a Tummy Tuck?

-According the American Society of Plastic Surgeons, the average tummy tuck cost in the nation is about $6,154.
-Adore Plastic Surgery Center holds one of the most competitive prices starting at $4,500 and ranging up to $5,500.
-Many factors come into play when thinking about the price of the procedure for each individual.
+According to the American Society of Plastic Surgeons, the average tummy tuck cost in the United States is $6,200.
+Adore Plastic Surgery Center holds one of the most competitive prices for tummy tucks ranging from $4,200 to $5,900.
+This pricing includes pre and post-op appointments, facility fees, anesthesia, surgical procedure, and medications.